-Today’s Parent launches first autism eBook for Canadian parents“We put a lot of focus on education and academics.
+“We put a lot of focus on education and academics.
 I am guilty of that myself,” says Fawcett, who has an adult daughter on the spectrum.
 “But there are only so many hours in the day, and some of the time spent trying to get an A+ could be better served focusing on social interaction—on creating more balance.
 The social side is going to be the foundation for success in college or university and in life.”

 Fawcett also recommends parents and their children work on routines, life skills and self-advocacy.
 Helping them speak up for themselves and their needs will be particularly important once they are pursuing a post-secondary education.
 Work with them on everything from scheduling their own appointments to how to talk to professors.